-MED 653 Principles of Leadership (3)
+MED 653 Principles and Equity in Leadership (3)

-This course examines the basic principles of school leadership.
-Using research, theory from education and the social sciences, and knowledge based on effective practices, students will examine various aspects of the daily work of principals, the characteristics of effective schools, and the value of leading school change and improvement.
-Special attention will be given to how principals lead, manage programs and shape school culture.
+This course examines the basic principles of school leadership utilizing an equity lens.
+Using research, theory from education and the social sciences, and knowledge based on effective practices, students will examine various aspects of the daily work of principals, the characteristics of effective and equitable schools, and the value of leading school change and improvement.
+Special attention will be given to how principals lead, manage programs and shape school culture using an equity lens.
 Theories, concepts, and models will be applied to the realities of successful, productive leadership.